 As a PM, I sit on many customer calls where I try to understand common use cases, feature requests, what issues users are facing with the product, and generally collect as much feedback as possible.
 I use this data to make decisions and evaluate trade-offs on what we build and when.
 I also work closely with our design colleagues, as we think through the ideal user experience for a database-as-a-service, and also collaborate with sales and marketing on pricing and go-to-market for the offering.
 And finally, I measure how our features and clusters are doing, where users fall off in their process of using CockroachDB and try to improve their experience to get wide adoption.

-When I first started at Cockroach Labs, I used Free Fridays to go deep on various topics in distributed systems and databases.
-For example, I spent the first few Free Fridays reading and reviewing concepts from this great book that Nate, our VP of Product, recommends all PMs read.
+When I first started at Cockroach Labs, I used Flex Fridays to go deep on various topics in distributed systems and databases.
+For example, I spent the first few Flex Fridays reading and reviewing concepts from this great book that Nate, our VP of Product, recommends all PMs read.

 It is very important to me that Fridays remain a no-meetings day.
 This allows me to go deep on whatever task I am working on without interruptions or distractions.
 I highly value the space and time to do this kind of deep work that is very hard during the week.

 My current Flex Friday project entails being an AWS expert.
 Building a database-as-a-service product requires understanding cloud infrastructure well, so I am taking an AWS solutions architect exam at the end of 2018 which is really just a motivation to get my hands dirty with cloud provider offerings.
 It’s been a great way to further my skill sets for my current role, but also build expertise and professional development for the long term.

 What else have you done on a Flex Friday?